Other Articles from Yvonne Kanyi

 Long story short, I later landed myself a legit manager with a clean office.

-In retrospect I realized the previous man was a scam because I barely made any money.
+In retrospect, I realized the previous man was a scam because I barely made any money.
 Fortunately, I was on a billboard and I couldn’t be happier.
 Now, my young mind didn’t connect that my parents would see that billboard.
 They didn’t know I was modelling and I’d sneak out of the house for my shoots.
 Thunder was about to be rained down on me and I had no clue!

 I remember my parents had gone out of town and the day they were meant to be back, I heard the house phone ring.
 When I answered the call I could literally feel like my mother came through my phone and strangled me.
 She was shouting and screaming and the only word I could hear was ‘billboard’.
 That is when everything hit me and I realized I was dead and buried.
-Eventually my parents came home and I got the beating of my life and a 5 hour lecture.
-Back then, they associated modeling with being a whore so to them this was so scandalous.
+Eventually, my parents came home and I got the beating of my life and a 5-hour lecture.
+Back then, they associated modelling with being a whore so to them this was so scandalous.
 The next day they went with me to the modelling agency and cancelled my contract.
 That was the end of my secret adventure!

 A lot of sins and transgressions happen in college, and I’ve done my fair share.
 This is your first time completely away from home and you can basically do what you want.
 I took that literally and I was quite the wild child.
 Back then Pablo Escobar was big, even though they had killed him.
 I had a newspaper cut-out of him on my wall above my bed.
-Everyday I worked towards becoming like him.
+Every day I worked towards becoming like him.
 This guy made $60 million a day, I dreamed about the gold jet that I’d buy.